JonLatane/jonline/README.md

 Why this goal for this project?
 The tl;dr is that it keeps our social media data decentralized and in the hands of people we at least kinda trust.
 See [Scaling Social Software via Federation](#scaling-social-software-via-federation) for more rants tho.

 ### Why Jonline vs. Mastodon/OpenSocial?
+* [Jonline's Docker images are currently 120MB](https://hub.docker.com/r/jonlatane/jonline/tags), [Mastodon's are 500+MB](https://hub.docker.com/r/tootsuite/mastodon/tags), and [OpenSocial's are over 1GB](https://hub.docker.com/r/goalgorilla/open_social_docker/tags).
+Its BE is *fast* compared to any Rails BE.
+* Jonline supports Events.
+Others don't.
-* Jonline's UI is hopefully designed to let users key into the federated features of the app much more easily.
+* Jonline's UI and APIs are designed to let users browser federated Users, Groups, Posts and Events with ease in a way not supported in other "fediverse" apps.
-* Jonline deploy scripts are designed to be so easy to deploy to Kubernetess you can be braindead and get it up and running for your website.
-Further, it's all just `Makefile`s and `kubectl` commands (though maybe that's a con for the reader 😁).
+* Jonline servers serve up multiple UIs as well as the protocol docs.
 * Jonline's server images are structured so you only need one LoadBalancer (the things you typically pay for) per deploy/website, and really only one web-facing container (though it defaults to 2) per deploy.
     * Within the containers themselves, everything is handled by a single Rust BE binary.
 No scripting runtime.
 So containers are small, even with useful Linux tools like `psql` and `grpcurl` built in.
 They start *really fast*, and Kubernetes failovers work very smoothly.
-    * And the Rust BE is, after all, Rust; it's *fast*.
-* To be specific, at the time of this writing: [Jonline's Docker images are currently 120MB](https://hub.docker.com/r/jonlatane/jonline/tags), [Mastodon's are 500+MB](https://hub.docker.com/r/tootsuite/mastodon/tags), and [OpenSocial's are over 1GB](https://hub.docker.com/r/goalgorilla/open_social_docker/tags).
-* The new Tamagui FE is also demonstrably lightweight.
-* A major feature I *hope* to differentiate on is Events, but it's not done yet.
+* Jonline deploy scripts are designed to be so easy to deploy to Kubernetess you can be braindead and get it up and running for your website.
+Further, it's all just `Makefile`s and `kubectl` commands (though maybe that's a con for the reader 😁).

 The goal of all this is to make it as easy as possible for local businesses to:
 * Engage with customers on a platform customers enjoy.